phac-nml/irida/README.md

 Contributing to IRIDA
 ---------------------
 IRIDA is primarily developed by the IRIDA consortium, but the development team is happy to accept contributions from the community.
-See our [Contributing Guide](https://github.com/phac-nml/irida/blob/development/CONTRIBUTING.md) fore more information.
+See [CONTRIBUTING.md] for more information.

 Contact the IRIDA Team
 ----------------------